Remote Recruitment – How to Prepare for an online interview

 Prepare your surroundings

 Make sure you have let the rest of your household know that you need an hour of quiet in your designated room.
 We are all familiar with the famous BBC interviewee who had his children barge into the room mid-flow and this or similar situations need to be avoided if possible.
-Whilst most companies will be understanding of this scenario in the present climate, you don’t want to be left feeling flustered and having lost your train of thought!
+Whilst most companies will be understanding of this scenario, you don’t want to be left feeling flustered and having lost your train of thought!

 Next, look behind where you are sitting.
 What you can see is what your interviewer will see.
 Many experts have appeared on TV via video link from their homes to provide commentary during the coronavirus crisis.
 It is never a good look when they appear onscreen with a pile of washing or a mass of clutter in the background.
 This may distract your interviewer so opt for a blank or neutral and tidy background if you can.
-Make sure you turn off your mobile phone or anything else in the room that could cause a distraction during the interview.
 If you can’t find a suitable background at home, you can use professional looking backgrounds on Zoom.
+Remember to turn off your mobile phone or anything else in the room that could cause a distraction during the interview.

 Testing, one, two